 In general, friction is a property of pairs of materials in contact.
 Normally it can be assumed that the friction property, here simply characterized by the static and kinetic friction coefficients, is homogenous.
-Nevertheless, friction properties shall allow for local modification of an individual connection in order to enhance the service behaviour.
+Nevertheless, friction properties shall allow for local modification of an individual connection to enhance the service behaviour.

-In χMCF, friction coefficients for any combination of joint partners defined in <connected_to> can be specified by the element <contact/> which is nested in the element <contact_list/>.
+In χMCF, friction coefficients for any combination of joint partners defined in <connected_to/> can be specified by the element <contact/> which is nested in the element <contact_list/>.
 Each part in contact is given by the element <partner/>.
 The static and kinetic friction coefficients are defined by the element <coefficients/>.

 The friction property between the head of a bolt to jointed parts is specified, where the joint is defined.